本文へスキップ

 Research Achievements Database

 Physics is closely related to modern medicine.
 Physics is necessary to correctly understand the mechanisms of the living body and advanced medical and laboratory equipment.
-Our department is in charge of lectures and practical training on the physical foundations of medicine in subjects such as "The Origin of the Human Body", "Basics of Biomedical Imaging", "Basics of Therapy", and "Basic Physics.
-In addition, as elective courses, we provide "Physics A (Physics through History of Persons)," in which students learn physics through personalities, and "Physics B (Physics of the Human Body)," in which students learn physics necessary for medical science.
-In terms of research, the department is pioneering the field of application of quantum mechanics, the mainstay of modern physics, numerical simulations to elucidate natural phenomena, and the development and verification of effective physics education methods.
-In cooperation with other classrooms, we also participate in projects to convey the appeal of science careers to female junior and senior high school students.
+Our department is in charge of lectures and practical training on the physical foundations of medicine in subjects such as "The Origin of the Human Body," "Body Fluids and Homeostasis of the Living Body," "Cells and Signal Transduction," "Basics of Biomedical Imaging," "Basics of Therapy," and "Basic Physics."
+In addition, professionalism and communication education is delivered through the "Practice of the university philosophy Sincerity and Compassion" educational program.
+Furthermore, as elective courses, we provide "Physics A (Continuum Mechanics" and "Physics B (Physics of the Human Body)."
+In terms of research, the department is pioneering the field of application of quantum mechanics, the mainstay of modern physics, numerical simulations to elucidate natural phenomena, utilizing learning analytics in medical education, and the development and verification of effective physics education methods.
+In terms of social contributions, activities include serving as a certified standardized patient accredited by the Common Achievement Tests Organization (CATO), contributing to medical education.
+Additionally, roles as committee members in relevant academic societies (such as the Japan Society of Applied Physics and the Optical Society of Japan) are undertaken to support academic activities.

 Associate Professor Kenji TSUJINO